 - Fans should park only in lots that are fully signed, staffed and secured in full accordance with Cobb County policy.

-For convenient access to all Braves parking lots you can pre-purchase parking online, purchase at the box office or call Ticketmaster (800-745-3000) and have the tickets/parking emailed to you.
+For convenient access to all Braves parking lots you can pre-purchase parking online, purchase at the Truist Park Ticket Office or call Ticketmaster (800-745-3000) and have the tickets/parking emailed to you.
 Order online at braves.com/parking.

 Phone Charging Stations

-You can charge your mobile device at charging stations located across from Section 215 next to Pizza Stand and near the Right Field Gate across from Clubhouse Store.
+Fans can charge their mobile devices at charging stations located across from Section 215 next to The Slice and near the Right Field Gate across from the Truist Park Clubhouse Store.